getgud-io/cpp-getgud-sdk/README.md

 ## How SDK works

-In order to effectively control the SDK it is important to understand how it works behind the scenes.
+To effectively control the SDK it is important to understand how it works behind the scenes.

 ![plot](./img/getgud_schema.png)

-On the graph we show the high level idea of what happens when you call any of the SDK commands.
+In the graph, we show a high-level idea of what happens when you call any of the SDK commands.
 The functionality of SDK can be divided into 3 main components which are completely separated from one another.
 - Sending live Game Data (Actions, Reports, Chat for live Matches)
 - Send Reports for finished Games
 - Send Player Update events

 Each of those 3 components has a similar structure to what we showed on the graph.
-When you call the command in Getgud sdk the command is then passed to the "Buffer" and one the Sender threads on the other side pick the command and accumulate it forming the JSON packets that will be at some time point sent to Getgud.
+When you call the command in Getgud SDK the command is then passed to the "Buffer" and one of the Sender threads on the other side picks the command and accumulates it forming the JSON packets that will be at some time point sent to Getgud.

-Sending live Game Data is much more consuming process then Sending Reports and Players, there will be not many these events you will send to us, unlike sending live Game Data.
-With live Game Data you will send us THOUSANDS of updates per tick.
+Sending live Game Data is a much more consuming process than Sending Reports and Players, there will be not many events you will send to us, unlike sending live Game Data.
+With live Game Data, you will send us THOUSANDS of updates per tick.
 That is why we allow to spawn more than 1 sender only for sending Live Game data, you will see this reflected in the config file.

 ## Getting Started